Countries set to request emergency session of UN rights body on Sudan | Politics

 Countries set to request emergency session of UN rights body on Sudan

+A group of countries is set to request an urgent meeting of the U.N. human rights body on the Sudan crisis next week, a document showed on Friday, in a move that rights activists hope will increase scrutiny of violations by rival military factions.

-A group of countries led by four Western states is set to request an urgent meeting of the U.N.
-Human Rights Council on the Sudan crisis next week, a document showed on Friday.
+A group of countries is set to request an urgent meeting of the U.N. human rights body on the Sudan crisis next week, a document showed on Friday, in a move that rights activists hope will increase scrutiny of violations by rival military factions.
 The letter dated May 5 showed that Britain, the United States, Germany and Norway are set to ask the council's president to convene a meeting to examine the surge in violence in the country since April 15.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)